19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (b) order that the accused shall be remanded in custody until and during the trial, unless he is released on bail.

+(3) To avoid doubt, a Magistrate’s Court can continue to exercise powers under Division 5 of Part VI in relation to a case that has been transmitted under subsection (2) to the High Court for the purpose of trial.

+[Act 19 of 2018 wef 17/09/2018]

 ### Public Prosecutor may issue subsequent fiat

 211\.
 If the Public Prosecutor has by his fiat designated the High Court for the trial of the accused, he may nevertheless by subsequent fiat addressed to the High Court designate a District Court or a Magistrate’s Court for the trial.

+### When criminal case disclosure procedures apply

+211A\.—(1) The criminal case disclosure procedures in this Division apply to any offence —

+(a) that must be tried in the High Court; or

+(b) that —

+(i) is set out in a written law specified in the Second Schedule; and

+(ii) the Public Prosecutor designates the High Court to try.

+(2) The criminal case disclosure procedures in this Division also apply to any offence that is to be tried in the High Court, but is not mentioned in subsection (1), if all parties consent to have those procedures apply to that offence.

+[Act 19 of 2018 wef 17/09/2018]

 ### Procedure after case has been transmitted to High Court

-212\.—(1) After the case has been transmitted to the High Court, the accused and the prosecution shall, unless the Registrar of the Supreme Court for good reason directs otherwise, attend a first criminal case disclosure conference, not earlier than 4 weeks from the date of transmission as directed by the Registrar of the Supreme Court for the purpose of settling the following matters:
+212\.—(1) Where the criminal case disclosure procedures in this Division apply by virtue of section 211A, after the case has been transmitted to the High Court, the prosecution and the defence shall, unless the Registrar of the Supreme Court for good reason directs otherwise, attend a first criminal case disclosure conference, not earlier than 4 weeks from the date of transmission as directed by the Registrar of the Supreme Court for the purpose of settling the following matters:

 (a) the filing of the Case for the Prosecution and the Case for the Defence;